mikecampo/dotfiles/windows/readme.md

   * Installer will display a compatibility warning.
 Ignore it.
   * Full list of tools can be found here https://www.technlg.net/windows/download-windows-resource-kit-tools/

-## Setting up Visual Studio

-* Use the backed up VS2015 ISO or download it from https://go.microsoft.com/fwlink/?LinkId=615448&clcid=0x409
-* Pick a custom install directory, e.g. `/x/programs/Visual Studio 15`
-* Select a custom install and check off the C++ language support.
-* Once installed, open Visual Studio and go to `Tools` -> `Options`.
-Open `Debugging` -> `Symbols` and add the path to the cached symbols directory that you set up above under `Setup a symbol server`.

 ## Setting up Vim